wowfrank/wowfrank.github.io/_posts/2023-10-17-data-governance-summary.md

 ![Data Governance Organization Parts]({{site.baseurl}}/assets/img/2023-10-17/data-governance-organization-parts.png)

+### Metrics

+1. Value
+1. Effectiveness
+1. Sustainability

 ## Metadata Management

+### Business Drivers

+1. increase confidence in data by providing context and enabling the measurement of data quality
+1. increase the value of strategic information by enabling multiple uses
+1. improve operational efficiency by identifying redundant data and processes
+1. prevent the use of out-of-date or incorrect data
+1. reduce data-oriented research time
+1. improve communication between data consumers and IT professionals
+1. create accurate impact analysis thus reduce the risk of project failure
+1. improve time-to-market by reducing system development life-cycle time
+1. reduce training cost and lower the impact turnover through thorough documentation of data context, history, and origin
+1. support regulatory compliance

 Metadata includes information about technical and business processes, data rules and constraints, and logical and physical data structures.
 It describes the data itself(e.g., databases, data elements, data models), the concepts the data represents (e.g., business processes, application systems, software code, technology infrastructure), and the connections (relationships) between the data and concepts.
 Metadata helps an organization understand its data, its systems, and its workflows.